AjmalZahir/Library-Explorer/readme.md

 Each link leads to detailed documentation.

+## How to run the code

+1. Download the Zip file of the project from GitHub
+2. Open the Project folder through VS Code
+3. Install Live Server in VS Code (Extension -> Search and install Live Server)
+4. Open the main HTML file LibraryList.html
+5. Right-click on it and click "Open with Live Server"

 ## Contributors

 - **Ajmal Zahir / m67-mohamedzah**: Implemented the map and the find nearest function.